20 Mar 2017

 African Wild Dogs (also known as Painted Dogs or Painted Wolves) are the second most endangered carnivore in Africa.
 In South Africa, we have fewer than 550 roaming our wild spaces and only 39 distinct sub-populations left in Africa.
 African wild dogs need massive areas to support themselves and for populations to be genetically diverse and sustainable.

-Due to their critically endangered status, African Wild Dogs are our focal species which the majority of our conservation efforts are based around.
+Due to their endangered status, African Wild Dogs are our focal species which the majority of our conservation efforts are based around.
 Our intensive monitoring of African Wild Dogs is done 365 days a year.
 Our ultimate goal is to reintroduce painted dogs successfully back into their historical ranges and ensure the protection of the population into the future.

 Wildlife ACT’s Work with Wild Dogs